 Thorne, West Riding of Yorkshire

-Three parishes in the area of what became the Thorne Poor Law Union — Fishlake, Hatfield, and Thorne — established poorhouses under the old poor law.
+Workhouses were also established by the parishes of Fishlake, Hatfield, and Thorne.
 The regime in these on the eve of their dissolution is known from a report made to the West Riding court of quarter sessions in January 1836.
 The report also included the workhouses at Bawtry, Barnby Dun and Tickhill parishes which became incorporated into the adjacent Doncaster Poor Law Union.

 Report on the Workhouses in the Lower Division Of Strafforth and Tickhill presented at Sheffield Sessions, October 1835, and thence Adjourned to Doncaster, January 1836.